-We understand that filing your taxes is probably not the experience you most look forward to every year.
+The staff at the New Mexico Taxation and Revenue Department understand that filing your taxes is probably not the experience you most look forward to every year.
 Being prepared can make a big difference in getting through the process more easily, and following the instructions carefully helps ensure your return can be processed quickly and won't get kicked back for corrections.